robinsloan/note-server/README.md

 ![An example of a note in a browser tab](/img/note-example.png)

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I have been meaning to do this FOREVER and I finally did: a local service that populates new browser tabs with random selections from my very large database of notes.
-The idea is to keep the stew circulating.
-Aerate the deeper layers.
-Maybe it will drive me mad.
-We&#39;ll see. <a href="https://t.co/t6c9JT5uju">pic.twitter.com/t6c9JT5uju</a></p>&mdash; Robin Sloan (@robinsloan) <a href="https://twitter.com/robinsloan/status/1017202162219143168?ref_src=twsrc%5Etfw">July 12, 2018</a></blockquote>
+I'd been meaning to do this FOREVER and I finally did: a local server suitable for populating new browser tabs with random selections from a database of notes.

-Here, you'll find the hacky work of an afternoon packaged up for macOS and... odds are good you *won't* be able to get it to run on your computer!
-I'm sharing this only in the spirit of not _totally_ hogging the code for myself.
+Here, you'll find the hacky project packaged up for for macOS, and odds are good you *won't* be able to get it to run on your computer!
+I'm sharing this only in the spirit of not totally hogging the code for myself.

 If you want to give it a shot, here's what you should do.

-First, clone this project, install the requirements, and tell your computer it's okay to run the script that launches the server.
+First, clone this project, install the requirements, and tell your computer it's okay to run the script that launches the server:

 ```
 git clone https://github.com/robinsloan/note-server